PHILADELPHIA REFLECTIONS

 King George III

 Combatants in a war often personalize the enemy in a single person.
 In 1776 the American colonists blamed it all on King George III.
 The British might have picked Sam Adams or Thomas Paine.
 Things are of course always vastly complicated in the affairs of great nations.
-Economics and national power are strong forces, as are culture, religion, and the accidents of geography and history.
+Economics and national power are strong forces, like our culture, religion, and the accidents of geography and history.
 But when matters teeter on the edge of a cliff, insignificant pests can occasionally start an avalanche.

 Charles Townshend